CiprianaM/Nevermark-client/README.md

 - TypeScript

 ## Contributing
-We built nevermak in 10 days on a race against time.
+We built nevermark in 10 days on a race against time.
 There is a lot of room for improvement.
 If you feel like it, you're more than welcome to contribute to the project.
 Just fork the repository and submit a pull request.
 Thanks in advance!

 ## Team
 - Aleksi Ylönen > [Github](https://github.com/Buzzaw91) | [LinkedIn](https://www.linkedin.com/in/aleksi-yl%C3%B6nen-b07820194/)